ALife-Newsletter/Newsletter/edition_012/45_interview.md

 A [robot fish](https://twitter.com/robokaseki/status/1672499885906726912?s=20) swims at the bottom of a shallow pool, its shape and color reminiscent of a horseshoe crab.
 Another one, shaped like a sunfish, zooms in bathtub.
 A third one bobs to the surface, its face slightly goofy looking.
 But those robots are not inspired by horseshoe crabs, or sunfish.
-They are fossil fishes Bothriolepis bothriolepis, Ranzania ogaii, Sacabambaspis that Toshiyasu Kondo's ([@robokaseki](https://twitter.com/robokaseki) on Twitter) robots are bringing back motion to.
+They are fossil fishes Bothriolepis bothriolepis, Ranzania ogaii, Sacabambaspis that Toshiyasu Kondo's ([@robokaseki](https://twitter.com/robokaseki) on Twitter) robots are bringing back to motion.

 <img src="images/cartoon.png" width="500" alt="Sea scorpion cartoon from Kondo's educational manual">